rgknp/AIDayLabs/lab02.2-building_bots/1_Dialogs_and_Regex.md

 }
 ```
 In the shell above, we've labeled the dialog, and we've initiated a new instance of it.
 We'll call this from RootDialog.

+> Note: Are you getting an error around `using PictureBot.Responses;` and `using PictureBot.Models;`?
+Make sure you've created folders for Responses and Models (see instructions just before the **Dialogs** section begins).
+If you still receive the error, that's fine, we'll address it in the next sections.

 Let's back up and create our RootDialog.
 Because it is the main dialog for the dialog container, we'll create it right within PictureBot.cs.